laurent-xu/notmyfoo-blog/notmyfoo/content/about/index.md

 ### It's me Laurent, I am a nerd in short.

 There are other traits in my personality, but even I tend to forget I am more than just a robo * cough cough * geek.
-I grew up as an introvert and became extrovert.
-After being separated from elementary school my best friend, being more social became my only way to make friends.
-So today, I still love meeting new people, but I like my alone time coding/building very much as well.
+As a kid I was introvert and I became extroverted later.
+I made the transition to being more outgoing during my teen years.
+I challenged myself to get more out out of my comfort zone back then.
+Today, I still love meeting new people, but I like my alone time coding/building very much as well.

 I have been living in the Amsterdam for three years now.
 I feel both new and old in this city, because most of my time here was during the Covid-19 pandemic (That terrible disease our kids will have to learn about in their history class).
 Unfortunately, this is not an excuse I can use for much longer.
 The truth is I am very bad at exploring.